The Duchess of Kingston was born Elizabeth Chudleigh in 1721 to an old Devonshire family.

-Things improved considerably for Elizabeth in 1743 when she secured a position as a maid of honor to the Princess of Wales.
+Things improved considerably for Elizabeth in 1743 when she secured a position as a maid of honour to the Princess of Wales.

 Elizabeth quickly gathered admirers when she arrived at court.
 Before long, she met Augustus John Hervey, the future 3rd Earl of Bristol, and it was love – or lust – at first sight.